 I was given the gift of a handicap to keep me in constant touch with my limitations…At first I didn’t think of it as a gift, and begged God to remove it.
 Three times I did that, and then he told me, My grace is enough; it’s all you need.
 My strength comes into its own in your weakness.
 Once I heard that, I was glad to let it happen.
 I quit focusing on the handicap and began appreciating the gift.
 It was a case of Christ’s strength moving in on my weakness.
 Excerpt from 2 Corinthians 12:7-10 The Message

 Living with disability is so hard.
 I have days where I’m functioning relatively well and other days where I’m leveled.
 It’s depressing and lonely at times.
 But God has been my strength throughout my disability journey and He has always been faithful to provide.

 Speaking from my experience as a special needs mom, we’ve been blessed to meet so many amazing people who are on the journey with us and those who come along aside to minister to families like ours.
 My son has become my greatest spiritual teacher.
 Of course some days are still difficult.
 Having a disability like ulcerative colitis which demands that I locate a bathroom within 5 minutes of feeling the urge makes taking my son out to be very challenging, especially now that he’s an adult.

 I’ll never know this side of heaven why I had to experience disability on top of the demands of being a special needs mom.
 I feel very helpless at times, but I know that He will be with me on the path as I continue on this journey.
 All I have to do is remember to abide in Him, and to continue in prayer and meditation to seek His will for my life.

-God, this is hard to ask but let me rejoice in illness and in disability, even as I pray for healing, for I know the plans You have for me are good.
+God, this is hard to ask but let me rejoice in illness and in disability, even as I pray for healing and practice self care, for I know the plans You have for me are good.
 Use my disability to bring You glory in all I do.
 In Jesus’ name, Amen.